-Micromodules & online questions (5% total grade)
+Micromodules & online questions (5% total marks)

-Micromodules on different topics related to immunology are posted on the course's Blackboard eLearning website via the Panopto video platform.
-You can view the videos anytime and as many times as you prefer.
-However, full marks will only be given upon successful completion of the full length of the video from start to finish (4% total) and the accompanying online test questions (1% total) before the day of the course.
-For example, if the video is 10 minutes long, marks will not be given if you access the video 10 times, each time consisting of 1 min.
+Micromodules on various immunology topics are posted on the course's Blackboard eLearning website via the Panopto video platform.
+You can view the videos anytime and as many times as you preferred starting in September.
+However, full marks will only be given upon successful completion of the full length of the video from start to finish before the deadline.
+For example, if the video lasts for 10 minutes, full marks will NOT be given if you have accessed the video 10 times, but each time consisting of only 1 min.
+If you miss the deadlines, partial credits will be given as long as you finish watching the micromodules by the last day of the course (by 23:59 on Dec 3rd 2021) in Term 1.